Assam becomes first State in Eastern India to sign MoU for Ayushman Bharat

 Guwahati: Health Minister Dr. Himanta Biswa Sarma is positive about the progress made by the Atal Amrit Abhiyan scheme and the progresses made so far.

 Addressing the media, Sarma talked about the Ayushman Bharat – National Health Protection Scheme – which intends to cover the poor and vulnerable families providing coverage up to 5 lakh rupees per family per year for secondary and tertiary care hospitalization.
-This scheme is aimed to help the poor and needy of the state.
+This scheme is aimed to help the poor and ne

 The good news is that Assam has become the first state in Eastern India to sign MoU with the centre for implementing Ayushman Bharat.
 The scheme will subsume the on-going centrally sponsored schemes - Rashtriya Swasthya Bima Yojana (RSBY) and the Senior Citizen Health Insurance Scheme (SCHIS).